rininobaron/AI_ThermoBreastCancer_Herokuapp.com/README.md

 This web app was deployed in Heroku using a free cloud services and has limited resources.
 Hence, I recommend you run it on your local server or any Cloud Computing Service like IBM Cloud, Azure, AWS or GCP if you want a better performance.

-Lastly but not least this Web App only support 6 petitions per month because IBM Watson policies.
+Lastly but not least this Web App only support 6 queries per month because IBM Watson policies machine larning models.

 URL APP: https://aithermobreastcancer2.herokuapp.com/